lancachenet/logstash/example/README.md

 ## Things to note

 * Keep an eye on ElasticSearch memory usage, production clusters of ElasticSearch have a minimum recommendation of 16GB of memory, we have in this case only assigned 1G, you may need to increase this for your setup.
 You can do this through the `ES_JAVA_OPTS` variable inside the docker compose file.
+You can find Elastics architecture guidance here: https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html
 * This uses the logstash.conf from the root directory, you may want to change this, or change the file entirely.
 * When importing the dashboards into Kibana, you may find that the values are shown in bytes.
 This appears to be due to a bug in the import code of kibana.
 To fix this yourself go to Stack Management -> Index Patterns -> lancache* -> search for bytes in fields -> edit -> enable format -> set format to bytes -> save.